 - Neurological impairment

 Many people abusing alcohol do not receive treatment because they deny that they have a problem.
 Some people shift their blame to certain situations or other people.
 It is important to accept and acknowledge that you have a problem with alcohol.
 You should not be defensive if people criticize you for drinking excessively.
-When you begin to realize that alcohol is taking a toll on your health and life, you can start seeking help to build a sober life.
-Reco
+When you begin to realize that alcohol is taking a toll on your health and life, you may start seeking help to build a sober life.